georgehara/Arca/README.md

 The extension specifies which attribute it handles, in the `AttributeType` property, and provides methods for the registration and configuration of the class on which the attribute is applied; the attribute can't come from the inheritance tree of the class to process.

+Extensions are instantiated once per manager.

+Extensions don't support dependency injection through their constructors because the dependency injection container is not set up when the extensions are instantiated by the manager.
+However, in the `Configure` method you can instantiate classes from the dependency injection container because the instance provider (`IServiceProvider`) is available at that point.

 ### REGISTER